andrelikesdogs/sm64-randomizer/README.md

                         dialog and prompts.
   --disable-cutscenes   Disables some of the games cutscenes.
 (Peach Intro,
+                        Lakitu Intro, Bowser-Text on Entry) --disable-starwarp    Disables automatically leaving the level when you collect a star.
+This way, all stars act like a 100-Coin star or a Bowser 8-Reds Star --stardoor-requirements {vanilla,random,open}
+                        Changes how the doors to levels require different amounts of stars to be collected beforehand.
+Random means all doors require stars, but the amount will be random.
+Open simply means all doors are open from the start.
-                        Lakitu Intro, Bowser-Text on Entry) --keydoor-requirements {vanilla,open}
+  --keydoor-requirements {vanilla,open}
                         Changes how the locked keydoors in the castle work.
                         Vanilla means you will require the usual keys from the Bowser fights.
 Open means they're simply open from the start.
+  --shuffle-instruments
+                        Shuffles instrument sounds around.
+Many different
+                        objects and songs use different instrument sets, as the N64 can't load all at once.
+This will shuffle them around.
+Might be wacky.
 ```

 # Contributing: Getting Started